-The proposed project would require heavy-duty off-road diesel vehicles and equipment during the first three to four months of the anticipated 16-month construction period.
-PEIR Mitigation Measure M-AQ-6: Construction Emissions Minimization Plan for Criteria Air Pollutants, requires a development project that may exceed the standards for criteria air pollutants to undergo an analysis of its construction emissions.
+The proposed project would require heavy-duty off-road diesel vehicles and equipment during the first few months of the anticipated 35-month construction period.
+PEIR Mitigation Measure M-AQ-6: Construction Emissions Minimization Plan for Criteria Air Pollutants, requires that a development project that may exceed the standards for criteria air pollutants undergo an analysis of its construction emissions.
 If, based on that analysis, the construction emissions may be significant, the project sponsor shall submit a Construction Emissions Minimization Plan for review and approval by the Planning Department.
-As discussed above, the proposed project does not exceed the BAAQMD's construction screening criterion for the "apartment, mid-rise" land use type.
+As discussed above, the proposed project does not exceed the BAAQMD's construction screening criterion for the "apartment, mid-rise" land use type or any of the commercial land use types.
 For this reason, PEIR Mitigation Measure M-AQ-6 is not applicable to the proposed project.